freezy/node-pind/INSTALL.md

 --------------
 If you haven't already, install [Git for Windows](https://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git).
-If you really want to live without Git, you can also download the zipball from GitHub instead of cloning in step 5 below.
+If you really want to live without Git, you can also download the zipball from GitHub instead of cloning in step 5 below. **Note that if you use a graphical client such as TortoiseGit, you'll still need to install the Git command line tool in order to make Pind work.**

 3. Install Build Tools